How did Green Day come up with their name?

 First formed in 1986 by Billie Joe Armstrong and Mike Dirnt, the East Bay punk rockers have made up a formidable threesome with Tré Cool, who replaced John Kiffmeyer in 1990.

-But how did Green Day come up with their name, and what does it mean?
+You can't deny that Green Day are an alternative household name, but how did Green Day come up with their name, and what does it mean?
 Find out here...

 What's the story behind Green Day's name?